Tawi Sli

-Dato' Sri Penghulu Tawi Sli (12 June 1912 – 1987) was the second chief minister of Sarawak.
+Dato' Sri Penghulu Tawi Sli (12 June 1912 – 22 December 1987) was the second chief minister of Sarawak.

 Personal life and education

 Tawi Sli was born in Banting, Lingga, Sri Aman, Sarawak.
 He hailed from an Anglican family.
 He received his formal education at St. Thomas school in Kuching until Form 3.

 Early career

 After school, Tawi Sli worked as a teacher in a mission school while undergoing a three-year training programme to become a pastor.
 He served as a clerk with the government before he retired in 1961.

 Early political career

 In 1963, Tawi Sli was appointed as Penghulu and he started to become active in politics.
 He was the secretary of Sarawak National Party (SNAP) of the Simanggang branch.
 He later resigned from SNAP and joined Parti Pesaka Sarawak in 1966.

 Appointment to chief minister

-Tawi Sli was appointed as the chief minister of Sarawak by the then Governor of Sarawak, Abang Haji Openg, during the 1966 Sarawak constitutional crisis.
-He was the chief minister for 3 months (16 June 1966 to 7 September 1966) before Stephen Kalong Ningkan was reinstated by the High Court as the legitimate chief minister.
-However, Tawi Sli later sworn in as the chief minister for the second time on 23 September 1966 following the successful ouster of Ningkan from the chief minister post.
+Tawi Sli was appointed as the chief minister of Sarawak by the then Governor of Sarawak, Abang Haji Openg, during the 1966 Sarawak constitutional crisis on 17 June 1966.
+Tawi Sli immediately appoint five members into his Supreme Council (equivalent to Sarawak cabinet today) namely: Abdul Taib Mahmud, and Awang Hipni from BARJASA, Umpau and Laing from PESAKA, and Abang Haji Abdul Rahman from PANAS.
+Two months later, Teo Kui Seng and Ling Beng Siong from SCA were appointed to Supreme Council.
+Meanwhile, Taib Mahmud became the deputy chief minister and minister of development and forestry.
+Ningkan's SNAP party withdrew from the Sarawak Alliance.
+Abdul Rahman Ya'kub retained his federal minister post.
+Taib Mahmud, Abang Haji Abdul Rahman, and Thomas Kana became advisors for Tawi Sli.

+In November 1967, Taib Mahmud resigned from the State Minister of Development after Tun Jugah accused Taib of spending too much money on building suraus and mosques while ignoring the needs of Dayak people.
+Taib was then appointed as a member of Dewan Rakyat and became Federal Deputy Minister of Commerce and Industry.
+In 1968, Angkatan Nahdatul Islam Bersatu (BINA) was formed.
+Abdul Rahman Ya'kub became the chairman of BINA while Taib Mahmud became the treasurer.